jundalisay/superb/content/en/research/confucius/analects/chapter-1.md

 {{< /l >}}

 {{< r a="Tsz-kung"  >}}
-Tsz-kung=  In the 'Book of the Odes we read of one Polished, as by the knife and file, The graving-tool, the smoothing-stone.
+In the 'Book of the Odes we read of one Polished, as by the knife and file, The graving-tool, the smoothing-stone.
 {{< /r >}}

 {{< l ava="Confucius" >}}
-Confucius=  You may well commence a discussion on the Odes.
+You may well commence a discussion on the Odes.
 If one tell you how a thing goes, you know what ought to come.

 It do not mind that men do not know me
 My great concern is, my not knowing them.